skoczen/django-ajax-uploader/README.md

 Step 2.
 Set up any necessary keys at AWS
 ----------------------------------------

-Fineuploader has a great [tutorial here](http://blog.fineuploader.com/2013/08/16/fine-uploader-s3-upload-directly-to-amazon-s3-from-your-browser/)
+Fineuploader has a great [tutorial here](http://blog.fineuploader.com/2013/08/16/fine-uploader-s3-upload-directly-to-amazon-s3-from-your-browser/).

 Step 3.
 Include it in your app's settings and urls
 --------------------------------------------------

-Add 'ajaxuploader' to you installed apps in settings.py
+Add 'ajaxuploader' to your installed apps in settings.py

 ```
 INSTALLED_APPS = (